Smart Spending

 4. Email with written confirmation: Send a cancellation request in writing and ask for a confirmation email.
 Save this email permanently.

-“Consumers often don’t realize they have significant power when it comes to recurring charges.
-Your credit card company is legally required to investigate disputes, and in most cases, they side with the cardholder when a recurring charge was not clearly authorized or when cancellation was unreasonably difficult.”
+Consumers often underestimate the power they hold over recurring charges.
+Your credit card company is legally required to investigate disputes, and in most cases sides with the cardholder when a recurring charge was not clearly authorized or when cancellation was made unreasonably difficult, according to CFPB billing dispute guidance.

 What to Watch Out For

-Some companies — particularly gym chains and magazine publishers — require cancellation in writing via certified mail.
+Some companies, particularly gym chains and magazine publishers, require cancellation in writing via certified mail.
 Check the original terms of service before assuming you can cancel online.
 Planet Fitness, Anytime Fitness, and several local gym chains still require this physical step in certain states.

 Also watch for “pause” offers designed to prevent cancellation.
 If you truly do not plan to use the service in the next 90 days, decline the pause and complete the full cancellation.
 A pause still results in charges resuming automatically.